alirezasaremi.com logo

 };

-Next.js 16 introduces Devtools MCP, an integration with the Model Context Protocol (MCP).
+Sometimes debugging takes your time but what if you have an assistant to debug your code and and give you some advices?
+Next.js 16 introduces an AI debugging assistant called Devtools MCP, an integration with the Model Context Protocol (MCP).
 The goal is to help AI tools understand what’s happening inside your app so they can assist with debugging and suggest fixes.

 Devtools MCP can provide AI agents access to:

-- Context about the current page you are viewing.
+• Context about the current page that you are viewing.

-If you use AI assistants in your workflow, this can make debugging faster and help you learn while you build.
+If you use AI assistants in your workflow, this can make debugging faster and help you learn while you are building your app.

 1.3. proxy.ts: The New middleware.ts

-Next.js is making the network boundary more explicit.
-In Next.js 16, proxy.ts becomes the new standard for intercepting requests on the Node.js runtime.
+Next.js has been changing the network boundary by introducing,proxy.ts.
+It's going to use instead of middleware.ts and it becomes the new standard for intercepting requests on the Node.js runtime.

-Migration is simple: rename middleware.ts to proxy.ts, and rename the exported function to proxy.
+Migration is too simple.
+Just rename middleware.ts to proxy.ts, and rename the exported function to proxy.

 // proxy.ts